openstack/glance/doc/source/glanceapi.rst

 .. note::

-  All timestamps returned are in UTC
+  All timestamps returned are in UTC.

-  The `updated_at` timestamp is the timestamp when an image's metadata was last updated, not its image data, as all image data is immutable once stored in Glance
+  The `updated_at` timestamp is the timestamp when an image's metadata was last updated, not its image data, as all image data is immutable once stored in Glance.

-  The `properties` field is a mapping of free-form key/value pairs that have been saved with the image metadata
+  The `properties` field is a mapping of free-form key/value pairs that have been saved with the image metadata.

-  The `checksum` field is an MD5 checksum of the image file data
+  The `checksum` field is an MD5 checksum of the image file data.

-  The `is_public` field is a boolean indicating whether the image is publicly available
+  The `is_public` field is a boolean indicating whether the image is publicly available.

-  The `min_ram` field is an integer specifying the minimum amount of ram needed to run this image on an instance, in megabytes
+  The `min_ram` field is an integer specifying the minimum amount of RAM needed to run this image on an instance, in megabytes.

-  The `min_disk` field is an integer specifying the minimum amount of disk space needed to run this image on an instance, in gigabytes
+  The `min_disk` field is an integer specifying the minimum amount of disk space needed to run this image on an instance, in gigabytes.

-  The `owner` field is a string which may either be null or which will indicate the owner of the image
+  The `owner` field is a string which may either be null or which will indicate the owner of the image.

 Filtering Images Lists
 **********************